 Take your time, it took me 5 years to have 11 Personal and 3 Business between my wife and myself.

 How many Platinum cards do you have?
+Click here to read about all the free benefits you can get with an AMEX Platinum card if you're in the military.
 It would sure be nice to have $150+ of free Uber rides every month!